 Floor Preparation

-Preparation is the key to a successful installation, Easyflow can supply and fit the materials required to prepare your floor for a liquid screed.
+Preparation is the key to successful installation, ensuring the groundwork and the best floor for underfloor heating from the start.
+This process can involve moisture testing and then providing a smooth, level surface, before the installation of underfloor heating for bathrooms, kitchens, and other solid floorings.
+Easyflow can supply and fit the materials required to prepare your floor for a liquid screed.

-Thermal and acoustic insulations supplied and fitted if required.
+Thermal and acoustic insulations are supplied and fitted if required.

 Polythene

-It is necessary to create a barrier between the foil backing on the insulation and the screed.
+It is necessary to create a barrier between the foil backing on the floor insulation and the floor screed.

 It also tanks the room as the screed is so fluid.